moccalotto/kaos/_brainstorms/oneshots.md

 They are likely posessing real humans, but give their hosts badass powers.
 Their mission is to pave the way for the evil overlord.
-If killed, they can possibly respawn if the have gathered enough power.
+If killed, they can possibly respawn if they have gathered enough power.
 This could also be a long-lived campaign.

 Summoned Spawn